Python-SIP/sip/sphinx/annotations.rst

 .. function-annotation:: NoArgParser

-This boolean annotation is used with global functions to specify that the supplied `%MethodCode`_ will handle the parsing of the arguments.
+This boolean annotation is used with global functions to specify that the supplied :directive:`%MethodCode` will handle the parsing of the arguments.

 .. function-annotation:: NoDerived